garagehive/garagehive.github.io/docs/garagehive-customer-notifications.md

 In Garage Hive, there are several customer notifications, such as MOT Reminders, Service Reminders & online booking confirmations.
 In the Customer Notification Setup you can change settings such as how reminders are received, you can customise the templates and adjust the times in which messages are sent.

-You can find Customer Notification by searching for **Customer Notification Setup**
+You can find Customer Notification by searching for **Customer Notification Setup.**

 ![](media/garagehive-customer-notification-setup.png)